08 Feb Word of the Week: Notary Public

 The American Association of Notaries has warned against using the term “Notario” in the United States to refer to a U.S. Notary Public.
 According to the AAN, “Clearly the difference in terminology, with regard to the extent of the powers of each, can be particularly problematic for someone who markets himself or herself as a Notario Público in parts of the United States with a large immigrant population from Mexico or other Latin American countries.
 Immigrants, seeing such an advertisement, are led to believe falsely that the Notary may have powers similar to the ones in Latin American countries.
 This can lead to immigration related fraud and result in sanctions against the offending Notary.”

 Misuse of the term can be so problematic, in fact, that the American Bar Association (ABA) even uses the term “Notario Fraud” to describe a common scenario in which “individuals who represent themselves as qualified to offer legal advice or services concerning immigration or other matters of law, who have no such qualification, routinely victimize members of immigration communities.
 Such representations can include false statements that […t]he individual is a Notario Público.”
 Adding that “[t]he term ‘Notario Público’ is particularly problematic in that it creates a unique opportunity for deception.”
+[An update: Colombo & Hurd PL has more information on the subject.]

 To make matters more complicated from a linguistic point of view, there is no such thing as a “Notario” in South American countries like Argentina, Paraguay, and Uruguay.
 Instead, way down south we have “Escribanos Públicos,” whose duties and responsibilities differ even more greatly from those of American Notaries and are much closer to those of Civil Law or Latin Notaries.